ppc affiliate programs

 Skyscanner affiliate program

-Many programs in the travel niche are focussed on leads and / or actions, which is why this entry is stretching the meaning of “pay per click affiliate programs” a little.
+Many programs in the travel niche are focused on leads and/or actions, which is why this entry is stretching the meaning of “pay per click affiliate programs” a little.

 Skyscanner was founded in 2003 by Bon Grimes, Barry Smith, and its current Chairperson, Gareth Williams.
 According to Similarweb.com, their website receives 42.4 million monthly visits